PPLD Update - As of Aug. 4, 2025

 Off

-Pikes Peak Library District (PPLD) is excited to bring you Virtual Author Visits in partnership with the Library Speakers Consortium.
-Join us and hear from bestselling authors and thought leaders on a range of topics, from puzzling science to epic fantasy to decluttering your home.
+Pikes Peak Library District (PPLD) is excited to present Virtual Author Visits in partnership with the Library Speakers Consortium.
+Hear from bestselling authors and thought leaders on a range of topics, from puzzling science to epic fantasy to tips on decluttering homes.
 Whether you are an avid or occasional reader, there is nothing quite like listening to insightful talks by authors you have read or new ones you are just discovering.
 You never know what will catch your interest.
-Attend these events at no cost from the comfort of home.
+Attend these events at no cost from the comfort of your home.

 Learn more and see upcoming authors on our Virtual Author Visits page or check out past Virtual Author Visits!